Greek unemployment drops to 25 percent in May

 The reading in May, based on seasonally adjusted data, was the lowest since June 2012 when unemployment stood at 24.9 percent.
 The jobless rate hit a record high of 27.9 percent in September 2013.

-Unemployment has come down from record highs as the economy stabilized last year after a severe slump, but remains more than double the euro zone's average of 11.1 percent in May.
+Unemployment has come down from record highs as the economy stabilised last year after a severe slump, but remains more than double the euro zone's average of 11.1 percent in May.

 Greece's economy contracted by 0.2 percent in the first quarter, dipping back into recession after a fragile recovery last year.